Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Introduction

 In 2009, Harrow, Hassidim, and Lloyd (HHL) proposed a quantum algorithm to estimate properties of solutions requiring a runtime of $\mathcal{O}(\log(N)s^{2}\kappa^{2}/\epsilon)$ \cite{Harrow2009} under the assumptions of efficient quantum oracles for loading the data, Hamiltonian simulation, and estimating the desired property of the solution.
 Thus, this may lead to an exponential speedup with respect to the size of the system $N$ if efficient implementations for these oracles can be found for a problem of interest.

 Within this paper, we focus on linear systems given by tridiagonal Toeplitz matrices and right-hand-sides resulting from discretizing smooth functions.
 Under certain assumptions, we provide efficient implementations for each of the before-mentioned oracles as well as a complete error and complexity analysis depending on the problem parameters, and analyze some observables that can be estimated efficiently.
-As the principal result of this paper, we show how to use Richardson extrapolation to enhance Hamiltonian simulation, and we prove that this allows to reduce the circuit complexity, i.e., the total number of gates, of Quantum Phase Estimation (QPE) within the HHL algorithm to $polylog(1/\epsilon)$.
-QPE is the main source of complexity of the HHL algorithm, and was believed to limit the performance of the algorithm to a complexity of $poly(1/\epsilon)$ \cite{childexp}.
+As the principal result of this paper, we show how to use Richardson extrapolation to enhance Hamiltonian simulation, and we prove that this allows to reduce the circuit complexity, i.e., the total number of gates, of Quantum Phase Estimation (QPE) within the HHL algorithm to $1/\sqrt{\epsilon}$.

 In particular, we obtain a quantum algorithm to solve certain systems of linear equations of size $N$ with a circuit complexity of $polylog(\kappa, 1/\epsilon, N)$.
 The algorithm is a \emph{repeat-until-success} algorithm, and, on expectation, has to be run $\mathcal{O}\left(\kappa/(1-\epsilon)\right)$ times to succeed, leveraging amplitude amplification \cite{brassard2000quantum}.
 Furthermore, since the result is estimated via sampling, we require $\mathcal{O}(1/\epsilon^2)$ successful samples to achieve the target accuracy $\epsilon$.
 Thus, under certain assumptions, this can lead to an exponential improvement in the size of the system over classical methods.
 We combine all our results and provide a concise overview of all assumptions that need to be made to realize this quantum advantage.
 The developed algorithms have been implemented with Qiskit \cite{Qiskit} and tested for small problem instances using a quantum simulator as well as a real quantum device provided by IBM Quantum.